Shady712/Java-code-edu/README.md

 # Simple homeworks
 Java code written in the very beginning of learning this language (from HelloWorld to own input reader).
 Added to see the increase of skills more clearly.

+# Markdown
+Markdown is a lightweight markup language.
+This Java code includes classes which implement this kind of markup.